 Fact: Pure cow ghee intake in moderation can improve cardio health

 Modern dieticians are recommending restricted intake of cow ghee for patients with cardiovascular disease (CVD).
-Cow ghee containing 65% of saturated fats, which are mostly short-chain fatty acids.
+Cow ghee contains 65% of saturated fats, which are mostly short-chain fatty acids.
 According to a study long-chain fatty acids, as found in red meat, are more responsible for inducing problems like blood clotting and thrombosis.
-To date, short-chain fatty acids are not found linked to CVD diseases.
+Latest reserach admits that short-chain fatty acids are not found directly linked to CVD diseases.

-Those who have already developed cardiac diseases should consume cow ghee in a restricted amount in place of normal cooking oil because grass-fed cow ghee is safer for the CVD diet.
+Those who have already developed cardiac diseases may consume grass fed ghee in a restricted amount.

 However, you need to use the best quality cow ghee for enjoying the best weight loss benefits and CVD prevention.